eo-training/eo-training.github.io/nov-2021-opu.md

 Excited about the updates this election, but wish you could practice with the voting equipment?
 Don't worry, that's why we are hosting Equipment Practice Session open houses before election day!

-We are hosting these events October 10 to October 14 at the Fairfax County Government Center, Mason Governmental Center, and McLean Governmental Center.
+We are hosting these events from Mon Oct 11 to Thu Oct 14 at the Fairfax County Government Center, Mason Governmental Center, and McLean Governmental Center.

 You must use the Election Officer Portal to sign up for a timeslot.
 Go to the Training tab, look on the right, and click on the <u>first</u> "Sign up for training" button.
 Click the checkbox next to your preferred timeslot, then scroll down and click on the "Enroll in selected class" button.